dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.Create.

-This method creates a new Dot, containing an empty filesystem.
+This method creates a new Dot, containing an empty master branch.

 ##### Request.